monal-im/DebugTools/tools/symbol_extractor/README.md

 If the symbols database is present and symbols for the iOS version of the crash report can be found, the Crash Analyzer will automatically resymbolicate all `<redacted>` symbols.
 It will inform you with a dialog box, if resymbolication wasn't possible for all `<redacted>` symbols.

+The release of the Crash Analyzer downloadable on the GitHub releases page comes with a prepackaged `symbols.db` containing symbols for some iOS versions.

 ## Symbolicator
 The `symbolicator.py` is a small script essentially doing the same as the Crash Analyzer.